Darke County, Ohio

 Darke County is a county in the U.S. state of Ohio.
 As of the 2020 census, the population was 51,881.
 Its county seat and largest city is Greenville.
 The county was created in 1809 and later organized in 1817.
 It is named for William Darke, an officer in the American Revolutionary War.
-Darke County comprises the Greenville, OH Micropolitan Statistical Area, which is also included in the Dayton-Springfield-Sidney, OH Combined Statistical Area.
+Darke County comprises the Greenville Micropolitan Statistical Area, which is also included in the Dayton–Springfield–Sidney Combined Statistical Area.

 History

 Early history

-Human activity in Darke County is believed to have emerged under the Adena culture during the Woodland period, roughly in the 500 BC to 100 AD range.
-The Adena were later replaced by a series of Native American trading cultures known as the Ohio Hopewell, which had been replaced by the Fort Ancient culture by 1000 AD.
-Although Darke County was in the sphere of influence of these various cultures, no major archaeological sites remain in the area.
-By the 1600s, the Miami people had settled the region, establishing their principle village at what is now Piqua in neighboring Miami County.
+Human activity in Darke County is believed to have emerged under the Adena culture during the Woodland period, roughly between 500 BCE and 100 AD.
+The Adena were later replaced by a series of Native American trading cultures known as the Ohio Hopewell, which were replaced by the Fort Ancient culture by 1000 AD.
+Although Darke County was in these cultures' spheres of influence, no major archaeological sites remain in the area.
+By the 1600s, the Miami people had settled the region, establishing their principal village at what is now Piqua in neighboring Miami County.

-Europeans nominally owned the Louisiana Territory for centuries, ceding it between several different European countries over the years.
-Despite this, even as major settlements such as Detroit and St. Louis were established across the region, Darke County remained unsettled for most that time.
+Europeans nominally owned the Louisiana Territory for centuries, dividing it among several different European countries over the years.
+Despite this, even as major settlements such as Detroit and St. Louis were established across the region, Darke County remained unsettled for most of that time.

-The first major settlement was established at Fort Jefferson in 1791, and the base was used as a staging ground during the Northwest Indian War, although it never saw any action.
+The first major settlement was established at Fort Jefferson in 1791, and the base was used as a staging ground during the Northwest Indian War, but saw no action.
 Another camp was established in 1793 at Fort Greenville, where the historic Treaty of Greenville was signed in 1795, ceding control of Southern Ohio from the Native American tribes to the United States.